Mourad777/blog/README.md

 Features

-Design using the Greensock library
--animating the stroke-dash-offset css property on a path element based on scroll to create an effect where a dashed line gets drawn as the user scrolls down, the path coordinates are generated using a custom drawn line in adobe illustrator -snapping the main page sections on scroll

 Comments
 -recursive function to infinitly nest comments so that users can reply to others comments any number of times that they want